carloscabo/AI-2-HTMLMap/README.md

   - If your path has hundreds of points you'll get a huge coordinate string.
 In some situations could be usefull to reduce the complexity of the path.
 You can do it in Illustrator usign the _**Object > Path > Simplity...**_ option.

-  - If you plan to export your image to use it in your image map its a good practice to add a background layer with a rectangle the same size of the document.
+  - If you plan to export your image to use it in your image map its a good practice to add a background layer with a rectangle with the same size of the document.
 Illustrator trims away empty pixels when exporting to PNG / JPEG using the _**File > Export**_ command.